Lynch08/Pands-Project2021/README.md

 ### The Repository Content
   - README File that contains a description of the dataset and its history.
 Also includes the tools used in the completion of the project and an explanation of the code and how I proceeded to analyse the data
   - Iris data file.
 This is the data set that was analysed.
 This was read by the programs using the PANDAS liberary in python.
-  - The prgrams that I used in analysing and displaying the data.
+  - The programs that I used in analysing and displaying the data.
 These included comments to show my understanding of the code and the were vital when documenting my analytical process.

 ### Python and the Libaries Used
 Python programming language is acclaimed for its capacity of handling large amount of data in scientific community of different specialisation.
 Its natural functionality has been extended by development of external libraries dedicated for specific purposes.
 Below are listed several I used for accomplishment of this project.